 - Payee – the person who will receive any reimbursement for over-paying the claim

-- What you owe – the amount the patient or insurance plan member owes after your insurer has paid everything else.
-You may have already paid a portion of this amount, and payments made directly to your provider may not be subtracted from this amount.
+- What You Owe – the amount the patient or insurance plan member owes after your insurer has paid everything else; however, you may have already paid a portion of this amount, and payments made directly to your provider may not be subtracted from this amount

 - Remark Code – a note from the insurance plan that explains more about the costs, charges, and paid amounts for your visit

 If you have a complaint or are dissatisfied with a denial of coverage for claims under your health plan, you may be able to appeal or file a grievance.
 For questions about your rights or assistance, you can contact your insurance plan or state Medicaid or LaCHIP program.